 The Area II Minnesota River Basin Project was established pursuant to Minn.
 Stat. §§ 471.59 and a joint powers agreement.
 The counties in the agreement are Brown, Cottonwood, Lac qui Parle, Lincoln, Lyon, Murray, Pipestone, Redwood and Yellow Medicine.
 The purpose of the project is to provide cost-share and technical assistance for the implementation of flood reduction measures to the drainage area outletting into the south side of the Minnesota River between the cities of Ortonville and Mankato.
-During the year, Lac qui Parle County did not make any payments to the project.
+During the year, Lac qui Parle County made payments of \$12,545 to the project.